Shorthand for Thought: Compressing LLM Reasoning via Entropy-Guided Supertokens: Experiments and Results

-Beyond compression, supertokens enable interpretable visualization of reasoning structure.
-We classify supertokens into the taxonomy shown in Table~\ref{tab:supertoken-taxonomy} using deterministic keyword-based rules applied in priority order to each merge's decoded text (full rule specification in Appendix~\ref{sec:taxonomy-details}), which identifies key reasoning moves and transforms each trace into a sequence of interpretable modular blocks.
+Beyond compression, the learned supertokens provide a compact and interpretable view of recurring reasoning structure.
+We classify supertokens into the taxonomy shown in Table~\ref{tab:supertoken-taxonomy} using deterministic keyword-based rules applied in priority order to each merge's decoded text (full rule specification in Appendix~\ref{sec:taxonomy-details}).
+This maps each trace into a sequence of coarse reasoning moves.
+Although similar categories can be detected by applying string-matching rules directly to raw reasoning traces, the advantage of supertokens is that high-frequency recurring idioms are learned from the model's own trace distribution and emitted as discrete vocabulary items.

-Figure~\ref{fig:schematic-reasoning} shows two reasoning traces partitioned into reasoning blocks joined and demarcated by the structural supertokens, highlighting the logical flow, key transitions, and critical turns throughout each trajectory.
-The structural supertokens transform the highly dense and opaque token-level view into a meta-token-level one.
-The correct trace exhibits a balanced structure: the model explores strategies, verifies intermediate results (15\% of structural tokens), and backtracks sparingly (7\%).
-In contrast, the incorrect trace is dominated by repeated backtracking (31\%) with almost no verification (3\%); the model second-guesses itself repeatedly but never checks its work.
+Figure~\ref{fig:schematic-reasoning} shows two reasoning traces as illustrative examples, highlighting the logical flow and key transitions throughout each trajectory.
+The correct trace exhibits a balanced structure: the model explores strategies, verifies intermediate results, and backtracks sparingly.
+In contrast, the incorrect trace is dominated by repeated backtracking with little verification, suggesting repeated self-correction without sufficient checking.